zikozee/spring-modulith-example/Notes.md

 - IncompleteEventPublications

 ### processing incomplete events
-- keep a cached table to store the canonicalname event payload (called event_type in the event_pub table)
+- keep a cached table EventActionBean (EventAction, canonical Name) to store the event action to be performed
-  - against the event action to be performed
+  - against the canonical name event payload (called event_type in the event_pub table)
-    -  e.g com.zee.modulith.order.dto.PaymentDto :  payment
+    -  e.g payment: com.zee.modulith.order.dto.PaymentDto
-    -  e.g com.zee.modulith.order.dto.EmailDto :  Email
+    -  e.g Email: com.zee.modulith.order.dto.EmailDto
+      - DONE

+- scan and load at startup to the table (move uncommited to new package[module])

 - we can then keep an enum of event action
 - using spring batch + scheduler or just scheduler,
   - we can read from the cached table using the event action to get the fully qualified name